aidingnan/nemo/README.md

-# netface
+# nemo

-Adapter for NetworkManager
+nemo is a network management service for Rockbian.

+it talks RP.